-- I. Planning.
+I. Planning.
 How has the submission addressed existing plans (comprehensive, regional, and neighborhood)?
-What specific role did planners play in achieving the results?
+How did the program or project respect and integrate or maintain existing and cultural content?
+Describe the specific role planners played in achieving the results.
 How was the planning process important to subsequent implementation?
 How involved in the plan were civic groups and individuals from private, nonprofit, and public perspectives, particularly those who may have been left out of similar efforts in the past?
-Was there a collaborative effort between public and private entities?
-The submission must provide a detailed account of how citizens were involved in each stage of the planning process. - II.
+Explain the collaborative effort between public and private entities.
+The submission must provide a detailed account of how citizens were involved in each stage of the planning process.

+II.
 Results.
-To what extent has the submission addressed and documented the need for increased and sustained employment opportunities, quality education, and access to affordable housing or housing choice and mobility among low- and moderate-income residents through effective transportation systems?
+Explain how the submission addresses the need for increased and sustained employment opportunities, quality education, access to affordable housing or housing choice, and enhanced mobility among low- and moderate-income residents and other communities of need, through effective transportation systems.
 The submission must make an attempt to address each of these planning areas.
 How were these efforts cost effective and how did they improve quality assurance?
-The submission must include the beginning and end dates, detailed cost and funding data, and information about when the results were implemented. - III.
+The submission must include beginning and end dates, detailed cost and funding data, and information about when the results were implemented.

+III.
 Innovation.
-To what extent has the submission used innovative, forward-looking approaches to address various communitywide needs?
+Describe how the submission used innovative, forward-looking approaches to address various communitywide needs.
 How is the project innovative for the locality?
-How are these pioneering efforts applicable on a national scale?
+How are these pioneering efforts applicable on a local and national scale?
 Are they replicable in other neighborhood or community contexts?
-For projects using HOPE VI funds, the submission must show how the project exceeded the basic requirements of the HOPE VI program demonstrated through measurable outcomes (e.g., number of jobs and affordable housing units created and preserved, home-ownership rates, education outcomes, crime and poverty rates).
+For projects using HOPE VI (or Choice Neighborhoods) funds, the submission must show how the project exceeded the basic requirements of the program demonstrated through measurable outcomes (e.g., number of jobs and affordable housing units created and preserved, home-ownership rates, education outcomes, crime and poverty rates).